 Amstrad CPC 6128

-Our unit is complete with software and manual.
-The serial number is 5326604065 and this system was kindly donated by Benn Reynolds
+Our unit is complete with software and manual; the serial no. is 533-7507645 and was kindly donated by Ernest Cheal.

 Comment on This Page

 Amstrad CPC 6128 Manuals:

 Magazines RELATED to Amstrad CPC 6128 in our Library